Once upon a time, a member of the workforce would get a job in their early 20s and stay in that same job until retirement.

 Depending on your goals, it may be time to get a job.

-Escoffier’s Career Services department provides lifetime job placement assistance, starting with your culinary externship and continuing as long as you’re working in the culinary industry.
+Escoffier’s Career Services department provides job placement assistance, starting with your culinary externship and continuing as long as you’re working in the culinary industry.
 Services include resume writing help, interview prep, and industry referrals.

 You’ll also have access to the Escoffier Alumni Association, where you can continue to connect with past and new graduates for advice, tips, and networking opportunities.